grscheller/scheller-linux-archive/linux/info/vimNotes/advTradViCommands.md

 mode.
 It was the Berkley Unix nvi (for new vi) which first introduced multiple windows.

+Where the behavior differs from the original Vi, I will indicate the Vim bwhavior.

 ### _Normal Mode_ Commands:
 #### Misc commands
 | Command    | Description                                |